How is JCU making a difference?

 All registrars enrolled in the AGPT program are eligible to apply for an academic post, after they have completed at least six months of core vocational training.

 Intake for academic posts is run annually by RACGP and ACCRM from May to July.
+For applying with JCU, it is usually in alignment with the placement process that occurs from May to July.
 Please ensure you discuss your intentions with a JCU medical educator well in advance and visit the relevant college website for more information.

 “I highly recommend registrars to consider undertaking an academic post.
 It will open a new door to your GP career, making you equipped with a variety of skills including research, teaching, presentation skills and better utilisation of evidence based medicine.”